imagej/imagej.github.io/_pages/libs/imagej-ops/deconvolution.md

 ### Richardson Lucy with Total Variation Regularization

-To prevent noise amplification the Richardson Lucy algorithm should be regularized.
-[Regularization](https://en.wikipedia.org/wiki/Regularization_%28mathematics%29) "refers to a process of introducing additional information in order to solve an ill-posed problem or to prevent overfitting".
+To prevent noise amplification the Richardson Lucy algorithm should be regularized. {% include wikipedia title="Regularization (mathematics)" %} "refers to a process of introducing additional information in order to solve an ill-posed problem or to prevent overfitting".

 [Richardson Lucy with Total Variation Regularization](http://www.ncbi.nlm.nih.gov/pubmed/16586486)